Enjoy this video with Florentina Lopez Ramirez, a Seeds Program participant, as she describes growing mushrooms for a successful micro-business.

 Oyster Mushrooms – Delicious and Nutritious

-With careful preparation, Oyster mushrooms are pretty easy to grow and are quite prolific.
+With good training, Oyster mushrooms are simple to grow and are quite prolific.

 One of their advantages is that they don't take up garden space.
 They're grown in bags, away from sunlight and rain.
 Many mushroom entrepreneurs hang the bags indoors, even under a table, if space is an issue.